Meghan Rogers

 But, if you’re not careful, it can be really easy to let that social media eat up a lot of your writing time and energy.
 This is something I know all too well.

-A few months ago, I realized I was spending way too much time online.
+I went through a period where I realized I was spending way too much time online.
 Checking my phone and social media accounts had become a compulsion.
 I also found it was getting in the way of my writing and my life.

 I knew I needed to do something to right the ship.
 It turned out that when I focused solely on managing my time on social media, my overall internet time cut down across the board.
 I didn’t want to ditch social media entirely–there’s a lot I like about it–but I did want it to take less time and be less of a distraction.